Save The Date: June 19, 2015

 Join us this year as we celebrate the Family!

 Featuring the awarding winning Camden Repertory Theatre and the Unity Community African Dance Ensemble, under the leadership of Desi Seck and Jamal Dickerson.
 For the past 5 years this Company has brought both unique and outstanding work to the festival.
 Never have we seen such a professional group of young people dedicated to telling their story.

 Camden Repertory Theater & Unity Community African Dance Ensemble is dedicated to providing opportunities for urban communities to discover the power of performing arts through theater arts training and performance.
 Join us for a new telling of an old story with a new twist; Rapunzel, Rapunzel Let Down Your Locks: A New Musical Libretto by Desi P. Seck, Music & Lyrics by JP Dickerson, Choreography by Lamar R Baylor, Costume Design by Marci Rodgers.

 Washington DC is home to one of the largest deaf and hard of hearing populations in all of the United States.
 Within that community are a myriad of incredibly talented performing artists and writers.
 This year, the DCBTF has the honor of collaborating with some of these artists to bring to our stages a series of unique productions that give our, until now, 100% hearing audiences, an inside look into deaf culture.
 We are seeking to bridge the gap between the deaf and hearing communities through the the Arts.
-Featuring the work of Award-winning artists Michelle A. Banks, Fred Michael Beam and CJ Jones.
+Featuring the work of Award-winning artists Michelle A. Banks & Fred Michael Beam.

 After the last performance, don’t miss the nightly After Party, featuring live music and entertainment, and lively discussions with audience members and performers.
 You do not want to miss this chance of being among the first to say, “I was there when the DC Black Theatre Festival changed the way theatre was done!”